 For including a resolution to propose a person for election as a Director at general meeting of the Company, the Shareholders are requested to follow the Bye-laws.
 No person other than a Director retiring at the meeting shall, unless recommended by the Board for election, be eligible for election to the office of Director at any general meeting of the Company unless a notice in writing of the intention to propose such person for election as a Director, signed by a Shareholder (other than the person to be proposed for election as a Director) duly qualified to attend and vote at the meeting for which such notice is given, and a notice in writing signed by such person of his willingness to be elected shall have been lodged at the Company's principal place of business in Hong Kong or at the Hong Kong branch share registrar and transfer office of the Company.
-The minimum length of the period during which such notices are given shall be at least seven days and the period for lodgement of such notices shall commence no earlier than the day after the dispatch of the notice of the general meeting of the Company.
+The minimum length of the period during which such notices are given shall be at least seven days and the period for lodgement of such notices shall commence no earlier than the day after the dispatch of the notice of the general meeting of the Company appointed for such election and end no later than seven days prior to the date of such general meeting of the Company.
 The written notice must state that person's biographical details as required by rule 13.51(2) of the Listing Rules.
 The procedures for the Shareholders to propose a person for election as a Director are posted on the Company's website.